Effective results on the Skolem Problem for linear recurrence sequences: Introduction

-The above three problems (and related variants) have applications in various areas, such as theoretical biology, software verification, probabilistic model checking, quantum computing, discrete linear dynamical systems, as well as combinatorics, formal languages, etc; see \cite{OW14a} for references.
-We refer the reader to \cite{OW12} for a survey on these problems.
+The celebrated Skolem-Mahler-Lech Theorem asserts that the \textit{zero set} $\{n: \, u_n=0\}$ is the union of a finite set and finitely many arithmetic progressions (for instance, see \cite[Theorem 2.1]{EPSW}).
+However, all of its existing proofs are in a non-constructive manner.
+Berstel and Mignotte \cite{BM} showed how to obtain all the arithmetic progressions effectively mentioned in the theorem.
+So, it remains to decide the finite part of the zero set, where one must decide whether the finite part is empty or not.
+The \textit{Skolem Problem}, posed in 1930s, asks whether it is algorithmically decidable that there exists some $n$ such that $u_n=0$.

-There are only few results towards decidability of SP.
+There are only few results towards the decidability of the Skolem Problem.
 For such sequences of order 1 and 2, this problem is relatively straightforward.
-Decidability for LRS of algebraic numbers and of orders 3 and 4 is independently settled positively by Mignotte, Shorey and Tijdeman \cite{MST}, as well as Vereshchagin \cite{Ver}, while that of order not less than 5 is not known.
-Decidability of SP is also listed as an open problem and discussed by Tao \cite[Section 1.9]{Tao}; see also \cite{HHHK} for a survey.
+Decidability for LRS over $\bar{\Q}$ of orders 3 and 4 is independently settled positively by Mignotte, Shorey and Tijdeman \cite{MST}, as well as Vereshchagin \cite{Ver}.
+More recently, the decidability of the Skolem Problem for integer LRS of order 5 was claimed in \cite{HHHK}, and the decidability for rational LRS of any order was claimed in \cite{Litow}, but as pointed out in \cite{OW12}, both are incorrect.
+The Skolem Problem is also listed as an open problem and discussed by Tao \cite[Section 1.9]{Tao}; see also \cite{OW12} for a survey.
 To taste the difficulty of the problem, we want to point out that Blondel and Portier \cite[Corollary 2.1]{BP} showed that it is NP-hard to decide whether a given integer LRS has a zero.
-However, it is known that determining whether a given integer LRS has infinitely many zeros is decidable \cite{BM}.

-Most recently, Ouaknine and Worrell have made breakthroughs on PP and UPP.
-They have showed that UPP for integer LRS of order 5 or less is decidable in polynomial time \cite{OW14a}, and PP for simple integer LRS of order 9 or less is decidable \cite{OW14b}.
-Moreover, UPP has been shown to be decidable for simple LRS of rational numbers and of all orders \cite{OW14c} in a non-constructive sense; that is, a given LRS of rational numbers can be certified ultimately positive, but no index threshold is provided beyond which all terms of the sequence are positive.
-Furthermore, it has been proved that it is NP-hard to decide whether a given integer LRS is non-negative; see \cite[Theorem 1]{BDJB}.
+Most recently, when the order of $\{u_n\}$ is 2, 3, or 4, Chonev, Ouaknine and Worrell \cite[Theorem 2.1]{COW} gave an effective (not explicit) lower bound $N$, which roughly is a polynomial function of its coefficients and initial terms, such that $u_n \ne 0$ for any $n > N$; see also \cite[Theorem 19]{Chonev} for a more clear version.

+In this paper, we want to obtain an explicit version for such an upper bound $N$ when the sequence $\{u_n\}$ is simple and it has either a dominant characteristic root or exactly two characteristic roots of maximal modulus (but we don't restrict its order).
+This can be viewed as an explicit version of partial results in \cite[Corollary 1]{MST}.
+It turns out that this case covers almost all LRS of algebraic numbers whose coefficients are rational numbers.